 Father Smyth gave his time, energy, enthusiasm and leadership to the service of children in Maryville’s care.
 His strength supported the weak, his power served the helpless, and his dedication was given freely to any youth in need.

-April 1, 2019 — Zach Miller will be honored by Maryville and the Chicago Bears on April 9 with the 2019 Ed Block Courage Award.
-This prestigious award is presented to one player on all 32 National Football League teams who exemplifies professionalism and dedication.
-The winner is considered to be a role model and an advocate for victims of violence, abuse, and neglect.
+May 6, 2019 — Chicago Bears Zach Miller was honored by Maryville with the prestigious Ed Block Courage award for professionalism, strength and dedication.
+He is considered a community role model and advocate for victims of violence, abuse and neglect.
+[Read more…]